 Min. elevation: 2,803 m (9,196 ft)

 After an early breakfast, we start our today´s trek.
-First, we get to Soraypampa (3,850 m/12,600 ft) where we join the main route of the Salkantay Trek.
-From there, it takes approximately an hour to reach Salkantay Pampa, a place of our second campsite.
+First, we get to Salkantaypampa (4,100 m/13,451 ft) where we join the main route of the Salkantay Trek.
+From there, it takes approximately an 2 hour to reach Salkantay Pampa, a place of our campsite for lunch.
 Before we do so, we are given an opportunity to observe a breathtaking scenery of the sacred mountains of Humantay (5,917 m/19,412 ft) and Salkantay (6,271 m/20,574 ft)!!
-Especially, the Salkantay Mountain is considered by Andean cultures to be "Apus" (a mountain god) of a great importance!!
-When in Salkantay Pampa (4,100 m/13,451 ft), we set a campsite to be later served dinner.
-The night might be a bit colder due to its altitude so do not forget to pack a sufficient number of warm cloths please.
+Especially, the Salkantay Mountain is considered by Andean cultures to be “Apus” (a mountain god) of a great importance!!
+So we continue first through a lovely valley with native flowers and impresive views of the Mountain in front of us at the left side passing through the indigenous villages.
+Then, we ascend to the Incachiriaska Pass (Frozen Inca Pass; 5,100 m/16,700 ft), the highest point on the entire trek.
+From this point, we can admire the closest view of Salkantay and the whole this area dotted with small mountain lagoons and old glaciers of diverse shades of blue!
+If we are lucky, we can see a variety of viscachas (chinchillas) and white-tailed deer and hopefully some rare animals such as a condor, guanaco, and vicunha!
+After the pass we will be hiking down for 20 minutes until Ichupata ( Andean grass place) where we have a stop for a break and pictures, afterward we will descend until Sisay pampa Camp (3790m), at this section we will be able to fully appreciate and take in the imposing Andean topography, quiet and cozy place where you can see Llamas, Alpacas and with luck, we might see a condor.
+Camp near the local kid’s school. ( 7-8 hours walking ).
+When in Sisaypampa, we set a campsite to be later served dinner.
+The night might be a bit colder due to its altitude so do not forget to pack a sufficient number of warm clothes please.

 Max. elevation: 4,100 m (13,451 ft)